Lyra McKee Bursary Scheme 2021

 While we have a funder for this year’s bursary scheme, if you want to make a donation and support it, all the money raised will go towards bursaries and will enable us to offer more places to candidates.
 Please donate here.

-Bursary recipients will be offered training in investigative journalism skills, including data, storytelling, FOIA, information security and open source intelligence (OSINT), they will attend #CIJCummer 2021 Online (5 – 7 July 2021) and will have regular meetings with mentors, guest speakers and CIJ alumni.
+Bursary recipients were be offered training in investigative journalism skills, including data, storytelling, FOIA, information security and open source intelligence (OSINT), they attended #CIJCummer 2021 Online (5 – 7 July 2021) and had regular meetings with mentors, guest speakers and CIJ alumni.

 This is a fully online-based bursary and mentoring scheme.